Van Geemen--Sarti involutions and elliptic fibrations on K3 surfaces double cover of $\mathbb{P}^2$: Van Geemen--Sarti involutions and isogenies

 \section{Van Geemen--Sarti involutions and isogenies}

 In \cite[Theorem 3.1]{GS3} it is proved that all the K3 surfaces of type $X_{(r,22-r,\delta)}$ admit at least a symplectic involution.
 It is clear that it is not necessarily a van Geemen--Sarti involution.
 The aim of this section is to classify all the van Geemen--Sarti involutions of the K3 surfaces $X_{(r,22-r,\delta)}$.
 Of course this is equivalent to classifying the sections of order 2 on the elliptic fibrations on such K3 surfaces.
 Once again we have to distinguish two cases: the one where the involution $\iota$ on $X_{(r,22-r,\delta)}$ is of type a) (cf.\ Example \ref{ex: involution on the basis} and Section \ref{section:existence case 1}) and the one where the involution $\iota$ on $X_{(r,22-r,\delta)}$ is of type b) (cf.\ Example \ref{ex: hyperelliptic involution} and Section \ref{sec: existence case 2)}).\\ We also show that certain van Geemen--Sarti involutions on $X_{(r,22-r,\delta)}$ are Morrison--Nikulin involutions.
-The Morrison--Nikulin involutions are symplectic involution $\mu$ defined on a K3 surface $S$ such that the desingularization, $\widetilde{S/\mu}$, of $S/\mu$ is a Kummer surface $Km(A)$ (for a certain Abelian surface $A$) and $T_{S}\simeq T_A$.
-Equivalent conditions to be a Morrison--Nikulin involutions are: $\widetilde{S/\mu}$ is a Kummer surface $Km(A)$ and $T_{\widetilde{S/\mu}}\simeq T_A(2)$ or $\mu$ acts on the N\'eron--Severi group of $S$ switching two orthogonal copies of the lattice $E_8(-1)$.
+The Morrison--Nikulin involutions are symplectic involution $\mu$ defined on a K3 surface $S$ such that the desingularization, $\widetilde{S/\mu}$, of $S/\mu$ is a Kummer surface $Km(A)$ (for a certain Abelian surface $A$) and $\T_{S}\simeq \T_A$.
+Equivalent conditions to be a Morrison--Nikulin involutions are: $\widetilde{S/\mu}$ is a Kummer surface $Km(A)$ and $\T_{\widetilde{S/\mu}}\simeq \T_A(2)$ or $\mu$ acts on the N\'eron--Severi group of $S$ switching two orthogonal copies of the lattice $E_8(-1)$.
 Morrison--Nikulin involutions induced by translation by section of order 2 (i.e.\ Morrison--Nikulin involutions which are also van Geemen--Sarti involutions) are described for the first time in \cite{vGS}.
 In \cite{Ko} Morrison--Nikulin involutions which are van Geemen--Sarti involutions acting on K3 surfaces of Picard number 17 with an elliptic fibration with a finite Mordell--Weil group are classified.
-In \cite{Sc} three 3-dimensional families of K3 surfaces with a Morrison--Nikulin involution which is a van Geemen--Sarti involution are described (for these families the Mordell--Weil group is not finite).
+In \cite{Sc} three 3-dimensional families of K3 surfaces with a Morrison--Nikulin involution are described.
+In each of these families the Morrison--Nikulin involution are van Geemen--Sarti involutions.
+We observe that for these families the Mordell--Weil group is not finite.